 Bathroom cladding is becoming increasingly popular within the home, as a fast, reliable and waterproof solution for bathroom walls and ceilings.
-Here at Plumbing Superstore, we have a range of bathroom cladding, wall and ceiling panels in a range of different colours and designs, as well as all the trims required.
+Here at Clickbasin, we have a range of bathroom cladding, wall and ceiling panels in a range of different colours and designs, as well as all the trims required.

 But what is bathroom cladding, why is it becoming so popular and how do you install bathroom wall and ceiling cladding?